-Displaying a brilliant straw and lime-tinted hue in the glass, the nose offers a fragrant and complex medley of ripe melon, citrus blossom and nougat, complemented by underlying notes of grilled nuts.
-The palate is generous and mouthfilling initially then the long line of concentration and natural acidity leads to a sustained and powerful finish.
+Displaying a brilliant lime-tinted gold hue in the glass, the nose offers an enticing and exotic mix with aromas of ripe stonefruit, fresh lemon and warm brioche, complemented by underlying notes of spicy oak.
+The palate is generous and silky initially then the long line of concentration and natural acidity leads to a sustained and elegant finish.
 This wine will develop further complexity, mineral and toast like characters with careful cellaring.

 Vineyards and Winemaking

 Spring conditions in Hawkes Bay started off fairly cool until November then the season warmed significantly resulting in a solid flowering in Chardonnay.
 The season had tracked warmer than the previous three vintages in terms of Growing Degree Days which saw good ripeness and flavour accumulating in the Chardonnay grapes.